-(Mansfield District Council 2016)
+(Mansfield District Council 2017)

-Compared with the survey undertaken in 2015, the vacancy rate for the primary shopping area has reduced by 3.7%.
-It has also decreased in the secondary areas by 4.4%.
-Vacancies within the non-defined areas of the town centre have increased by 0.6% and St Peters Retail Park has complete occupancy.
-As a whole, the town centre vacancy rate has decreased by 1.8% since 2015.
+Compared with the survey undertaken in 2016, the vacancy rate for the primary shopping area has stayed the same at 5.4%.
+It has increased in the secondary areas by 0.6% and within the non-defined areas by 0.4%.
+St Peters Retail Park has complete occupancy.
+As a whole, the town centre vacancy rate has increased by 0.4% since 2016.

-The table below gives details of the properties which were found vacant during the audit carried out in March 2016.
-The table shows that there was approximately 9,375 sqm of vacant floorspace within the town centre.
-This total has reduced by 2182 sqm since 2015 which is a positive for Mansfield town centre.
+The table below gives details of the properties which were found vacant during the audit carried out in March 2017.
+The table shows that there was approximately 11,083 sqm of vacant floorspace within the town centre.
+This total has increased by 1,709 sqm since 2016 which is negative for Mansfield town centre.
 Please note that these figures have been approximated from the property boundary as displayed on an O/S plan.
 If more accurate information is required contact should be made with the agent or owner who is responsible for the property.